Managed Detection and Response (MDR): Choosing the Best Provider

 6 Minutes Read

-Bad actors and cyber-criminals are attacking your business, and their activities can often be observed in device and system logs by security analysts.
-Alerts from these log events should be triaged, reviewed, and responded to by a security team.
-Companies deciding to augment existing IT or Security teams by adding a Managed Detection & Response (MDR) provider will have many questions and run into a myriad of buzz words.
+Bad actors and cyber-criminals are attacking your business, and security analysts can often observe their activities in device and system logs.
+A security team should triage, review, and respond to alerts from these log events.
+Companies deciding to augment existing IT or Security teams by adding a managed detection and response (MDR) provider will have many questions featuring a myriad of buzzwords.
 Asking the right questions of the MDR vendor from the beginning will go a long way in helping you find one that is the best fit.

 MDR can fill many organizational and operational gaps, such as a lack of cybersecurity personnel resources, employee skills gaps, adherence to compliance requirements, decreasing security event response and dwell times, providing actionable alerts and threat intelligence, and more.